 \section{Approach}

-The \ourMethod framework decouples learning of the atmospheric dynamics from specific downstream applications.
-Our pipeline consists of two stages: (1) pre-training a spatiotemporal backbone using diffusion forcing with independent noise levels to learn a flexible generative prior and (2) applying moment matching posterior sampling at inference to solve downstream tasks as inverse problems.
+The \ourMethod framework decouples learning of atmospheric dynamics from specific downstream applications.
+Our pipeline consists of two stages: (1)~pre-training a spatiotemporal UViT backbone using diffusion forcing with independent per-frame noise levels to learn a flexible generative prior, and (2)~applying Moment Matching Posterior Sampling ~\citep{rozet2024learning} at inference to solve downstream tasks as zero-shot inverse problems.